Batangan Peninsula: French Indochina

-The French Navy used Cape Batangan as the starting point for its ships assigned to supply the Paracel islands, sailing straight East to West from the Cape to Pattle Island and 'Boisée' ('Wooded') islands where there were Vietnamese and French settlers, as well as weather observation stations.
+The French Navy used Cape Batangan as the starting point for its ships assigned to supply the Paracel Islands, sailing straight East to West from the Cape to Pattle Island and 'Boisée' ('Wooded') islands where there were Vietnamese and French settlers, as well as weather observation stations.

 The Vietnam War

 Since 1963 the Vietcong (VC) converted the Peninsula into a fortified stronghold.
 Following the conclusion of Operation Starlite, on 24 August 1965, Marine intelligence concluded that the 1st VC Regiment had withdrawn into the Peninsula.
 Reconnaissance photos of the Peninsula showed a V of older field fortifications pointing inland with the open end to the sea and a new second V further inland under construction.

 Operation Piranha

-The Marines, Army of the Republic of Vietnam and Vietnamese Marines conducted Operation Piranha on the peninsula from 7–10 September 1965.
+The Marines, Army of the Republic of Vietnam and Vietnamese Marines conducted Operation Piranha on the peninsula on 7–10 September 1965.
 The operation resulted in US claims of 178 VC killed and 360 VC and suspected VC had been captured.
 Allied losses were two Marines and five South Vietnamese killed.
 An unknown number may have been civilians, due to the declaration of a free-fire zone.

 The Peninsula later became part of the Tactical Area of Responsibility of the Korean 2nd Marine Brigade in 1966 and then the Americal Division, however despite periodic operations the area remained a VC stronghold.
-The village of My Lai, scene of the My Lai Massacre, is situated 5 km southwest of the Peninsula.
+The village of My Lai, scene of the My Lai massacre, is situated 5 km southwest of the Peninsula.